PenguLoader/PenguLoader/plugins/@default/README.md

 ## What's this?

-This is a plugin built for League Loader itself with these goals:
+This is a plugin built for Pengu Loader itself with these goals:
 - Show welcome page and update changelog
 - Support i18n
-- Using SolidJS + SASS + TypeScript
+- Uses SolidJS + SASS + TypeScript
 - Vite boilerplate template
-- Fully HMR supports, it's just better than legacy hot-reload
+- Fully supports HMR, it's just better than legacy hot-reload
-- Auto-patching assets path, just put assets in dev folder only
+- Auto-patching asset path, just put assets in dev folder only

 This plugin replaced **league-loader.js** plugin as @default, you can find the legacy one in tag v0.6.0 and before.